AI Bidding Coach

 Slow down — you have a great hand, but Blackwood isn't the right tool yet.
 Here's why.

-The problem with 4NT right now: You have a club void loser (♣J6).
+The problem with 4NT right now: You have a club weakness (♣J6 doubleton).
 Blackwood tells you how many aces partner has, but not which aces.
-If partner's ace is ♣A, it doesn't help you — you might have two club losers opposite a small doubleton.
-Knowing "one ace" isn't enough information.
+If partner's only ace is the ♣A, it doesn't help you — you could still have two club losers.
+Knowing "one ace" without knowing which one isn't enough information to bid slam confidently.

 Better path: Use control bids (cuebids) to exchange specific information.
 After you establish spades as trumps, bid 4♦ — showing first-round control (ace or void) in diamonds.
 This invites partner to show their controls.
-If partner cuebids 4♥, you know they have heart control, and you can now ask about aces with more confidence.
+If partner cuebids 4♥, they're showing first-round heart control (the ♥A or a heart void).
+Since you already hold the ♥A, their 4♥ cuebid must mean a heart void — that's even better, and you can now ask about aces with confidence.

 If partner has wasted ♣A and no diamond control, they'll sign off in 4♠ — saving you from a bad slam.